 Do I need to apply in a team?

 Yes.
-We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to pool skillsets, not so many that you spend all your time coordinating schedules.
-Collaboration is a key component of this accelerator and as it is a condensed accelerator, you will be able to take your idea to a more developed stage by working with a team.
+We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to combine many different skill-sets, but not so many that you spend all your time coordinating schedules.
+Collaboration is a key component of this incubator and as it is a condensed incubator, you will be able to take your idea to a more developed stage by working with a team.
 We highly encourage teams led by women or with women members to apply!

 Do I need experience in entrepreneurship?